-- Prop 30 has generated more than \$20 billion for California schools since January 1, 2013, after winning approval on the November 2012 ballot. - Prop 30 stemmed fiscal bleeding and saved jobs.
+- Prop 30 has generated more than \$31 billion for California schools since January 1, 2013, after winning approval on the November 2012 ballot. - Prop 30 stemmed fiscal bleeding and saved jobs.
 The San Jose Mercury-News reasoned that the proposition "stabilized school funding in California for the first time since the Great Recession began, allowing school districts to avert thousands of teacher layoffs." - The torrent of March 15 layoff notices that removed one in ten California teachers between 2008 and 2011 has slowed to a tiny trickle.
-Compared to the thousands of notices going out each year, most districts have sent out no March 15 notices.
+Compared to the thousands of notices going out each year at that time, most districts have sent out no March 15 notices.
 For instance, in 2010-11, El Rancho Unified in Pico Rivera sent 53 notices: this year none.
 The same year, Pajaro Valley Unified in Watsonville sent 158: this year none.
-Instead of issuing layoff notices, districts are beginning to hire teachers and classified employees again. - Combined with the responsible budgeting process created by Prop 25 in 2010, Prop 30 means California's decades-long budget-botching was corrected.
-"I don't know that taxpayers much appreciated it, but it helped the state cover its costs," said Joseph Henchman, a vice president at the Tax Foundation, a nonpartisan research group in Washington, D.C. - A January 2015 poll by the nonpartisan Public Policy Institute of California found that 52 percent of likely voters support continuing the taxation enacted by Prop 30. - "There is absolutely no reason why we shouldn't extend Prop 30," says CFT president Joshua Pechthalt.
-"While Prop 30 has been a major success, public education in California is seriously underfunded and we still rank near the bottom in of the nation in per-pupil spending, class-size average and per-student ratio in nurses, librarians and counselors."
+Instead of issuing layoff notices, districts have been hiring teachers and classified employees again. - Combined with the responsible budgeting process created by Prop 25 in 2010, Prop 30 means California's decades-long budget-botching was corrected.
+"I don't know that taxpayers much appreciated it, but it helped the state cover its costs," said Joseph Henchman, a vice president at the Tax Foundation, a nonpartisan research group in Washington, D.C. - "There is absolutely no reason why we shouldn't extend Prop 30," says CFT president Joshua Pechthalt.
+"While Prop 30 has been a major success, public education in California is seriously underfunded and we still rank near the bottom in of the nation in per-pupil spending, class-size average and per-student ratio in nurses, librarians and counselors." - Tom Torlakson, the state superintendent of public instruction, called for an extension of Proposition 30 as far back as January 2015.
+Assemblymember Kevin McCarty told the

-- Tom Torlakson, the state superintendent of public instruction, called for an extension of Proposition 30 as far back as January.
-Assemblymember Kevin McCarty told the Sacramento Bee as early as September 2014, "I think there should be a case to make it permanent."
-Lieutenant Governor Gavin Newsome supports extending Prop 30. - Prop 30 provided \$659.4 million to LAUSD, or 12 percent of its funding, in 2012-13, and an additional 637.6 million in 2013-14.
-Local Control Funding Formula (LCFF) monies, which were bolstered through the income generated by Prop 30 statewide, totaled \$4.1 billion in 2013-14, and \$4.5 billion in 2014-2015.
-These funds equalize funding for low-income districts. - "Arts education at the [Los Angeles Unified S.D.] was decimated during the recent budget crisis," said Dr. Steven McCarthy, who heads the district's Arts Education Branch.
-"But with the passage of Proposition 30 and an improving economy, we are now in position to implement significant changes in the teaching of dance, music, theater and visual arts to our students."
-The Los Angeles experience is mirrored by other districts that have been able, through the LCFF process, to prioritize restoration of arts programs, and send dollars and programs to the most needy students. - In Community Colleges, students are once more beginning to be able to access classes cut during the Great Recession.
-In Citrus College, in Glendora, hundreds of class sections have been restored; in LACCD, thousands of classes have come back.
-Prop 30 monies are averaging 15% of revenues for community college districts. - In the CSU and UC system, after years of increases that threatened to place higher education out of reach of working families, tuition has been frozen, thanks to Prop 30.
+Sacramento Bee as early as September 2014, "I think there should be a case to make it permanent."
+Lieutenant Governor Gavin Newsome supports Proposition 55.

+- Prop 30 provided \$659.4 million to LAUSD, or 12 percent of its funding, in 2012-13, and an additional 637.6 million in 2013-14.
+"Arts education at the [Los Angeles Unified S.D.] was decimated during the recent budget crisis," said Dr. Steven McCarthy, who heads the district's Arts Education Branch.
+"But with the passage of Proposition 30 and an improving economy, we are now in position to implement significant changes in the teaching of dance, music, theater and visual arts to our students." - The Los Angeles experience is mirrored by other districts that have been able, through the Local Control Funding Formula (LCFF) process, to prioritize restoration of arts programs, and send dollars and programs to the most needy students.
+LCFF monies, which were bolstered through the income generated by Prop 30 statewide, totaled \$4.1 billion in 2013-14, and \$4.5 billion in 2014-2015, equalizing funding for low-income districts. - In community colleges, students are once more able to access classes cut during the Great Recession.
+In Citrus College, hundreds of class sections have been restored; in LACCD, thousands of classes.
+Prop 30 monies average 15% of revenues for community college districts. - In the CSU and UC system, after years of increases that threatened to place higher education out of reach of working families, tuition has been frozen, thanks to Prop 30.